MichaelMurithi/github-actions-course/Ch05/README.md

-# Exercise files
+# Exercise files For Chapter 5
-In this chapter, there files with a step by step guide on how to build a custom action.
-Guides on:
+# Title: Building Custom Actions
+This Chapter focuses on
+- Planning a custom action
-- Creating a docker image for the action
+- Defining an objective for your custom action
+- A review of Docker Files
+- Adding an entry point script
+- Using runtime environment resources
-- Creating the action
+- Testing an action locally
-- Testing the action.
+- Completing the entry point scripts
+- Adding Metedata
+- Adding a README fILE
+- Deploying a custom action
-- Releasing the action to market place.
+- Publishing an action to the marketplace.